 But first, let me explain why you should care…

-Why is sustainable travel important?
+Why is responsible travel important?

 Travel is becoming more accessible to the masses, with more people than ever taking an international trip each year.